Killian-Townsend/Discord-Bot/README.md

 guild_id : Guild ID for member counting - Only required if member_cnt_ch is set

 member_cnt_ch : If set, will set channel name to amount of member, updates every message sent

+welcome_msg : If set, will DM this message to new user

+server_name : Name of server to be used in different situations

+### Warning : Not setting, or setting certain option incorrectly, may result in the bot creating errors, or dying at startup

 ## Commands